Alpena hospital gets an A for safety from watchdog group

 Leapfrog did not grade MyMichigan Health’s Clare and Tawas hospitals because patient volumes at those places did not meet scoring criteria.
 Leapfrog does not grade critical access hospitals like those in Standish and Gladwin.

-“Receiving strong grades from Leapfrog means a lot to us as we continue to encounter external challenges like national nurse and provider shortages, increasing severity of illness in our patient populations, and changing regulatory, reimbursement and cyber landscapes,” Dr. Lydia Watson, president and CEO of MyMichigan Health, said in a written statement today.
+“Receiving strong grades from Leapfrog means a lot to us as we continue to encounter external challenges like national nurse and provider shortages, increasing severity of illness in our patient populations, and changing regulatory, reimbursement and cyber landscapes,” Dr. Lydia Watson, president and CEO of MyMichigan Health, said in a written statement Friday.
 “We work first to ensure we are meeting best practices in patient safety.
 It’s a commitment we look at each and every day no matter what’s in front of us.
 We have recently made significant reductions in health care-associated infections and postoperative complications, and we have ongoing work to prevent falls with injuries.
 There is an inherent time lag with the quality improvements and the eventual impact on the overall scores.
 The work being done now will impact our Leapfrog grades in 2026 and beyond.
 So, while it will take a few periods for the scoring to catch up to current improvements, we continue to appreciate Leapfrog’s aim to inform consumers on hospital safety and we are very proud of all we have accomplished.”

-“Preventable deaths and harm in hospitals have been a major policy concern for decades,” Leah Binder, Leapfrog’s president and CEO, said in a statement on the group’s website today.
+“Preventable deaths and harm in hospitals have been a major policy concern for decades,” Leah Binder, Leapfrog’s president and CEO, said in a statement on the group’s website on Friday.
 “So, it is good news that Leapfrog’s latest Safety Grades reveal that hospitals across the country are making notable gains in patient safety, saving countless lives.
 Next, we need hospitals to accelerate this progress — because no one should have to die from a preventable error in a hospital.”

 Michigan ranked 29th out of the 50 states for the number of hospitals with an A grade.
 About 27% of Michigan hospitals received an A.